pudly/schmopera-hugo/content/articles/blo-s-electrifying-rape-of-lucretia-a-revelation.md

 +++
 Whenever a production company gets mired up in producing Benjamin Britten's _The Rape of Lucretia_, a common pitfall of productions is to present the work as a series of tableaus that are static and don't move forward very much.
 Considering the work's framing device, it is not difficult to see why: the Male and Female Chorus that function as the tale's narrators lampshade their function in the story with enough frequency that most directors' first instinct would be to produce this opera in such a way.

+>The audience was seated surrounding the circle on three sides, which in pretty much all situations would give the singers absolutely nowhere to hide.

 However, this is a decided mistake.
 For the first part, at the end of the opera the Male Chorus eventually ends up sounding incredibly patronizing when he explains to the Female Chorus about the hope of Christ.
 It has the very strange effect of sounding preachy in a way that the work does very little to demand, and it is a proper weakness of the show.
 For the other part, however, playing it as a tableau really robs pretty much the rest of the story of the raw emotional power that it can have, and this was something that Boston Lyric Opera's staging addressed in a great many ways.

 <figure data-type="image">{{% md %}}{{% /md %}}